MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_exclusive_access.md

 </li>
 </ul>

+#### -STATUS_INVALID_DEVICE_STATE (Windows error code: ERROR_BAD_COMMAND)

+The caller attempted to lock a device while the file system driver was mounted on this device, without specifying that the class driver should suspend the check for a mounted file system driver.
+To suspend the check for a mounted file system driver, the caller must set the <b>Flags</b> member of <a href="..\ntddcdrm\ns-ntddcdrm-_cdrom_exclusive_access.md">CDROM_EXCLUSIVE_ACCESS</a> to 1.

 #### -STATUS_INVALID_HANDLE (Windows error code: ERROR_INVALID_HANDLE)

 The CD-ROM class driver returns this status code when one of the following two errors occurs: